 Controlling pressurization speed

 A customer wanted to use a pressure controller to maintain a certain pressure within a leak test chamber.
 However, they also wanted to make sure that the chamber would not pressurize too quickly.

 To assure this, we built them a dual-valve mass flow controller in our MCD Series.
 A dual-valve mass flow controller can be programmed to fill with one valve and vent with a second valve.
 Like all our standard MFCs, it can be set to control flow based on pressure, rather than mass flow, (while still measuring mass flow!)
 Our dual-valve mass flow controller is also able to measure mass flowed in either direction.
 The MCD series of mass flow controller can be perfect for dispensing gases into a closed volume without overshooting or overpressurizing, or as an instantaneous pressurized leak test, with a built-in pressure relief valve for quickly changing the devices under test.

 The customer used pressure control mode so that the setpoint was in pressure units, not mass flow units.

-Finally, we created a custom software feature: a “Mass Flow Limit” function, configurable through the front screen.
+Finally, we created a custom software feature: a “CLP Max Flow” function, configurable through the front screen.
 This would operate as a governor on the flow rate.
 It tells the valve to not open any further, once a certain mass flow rate was reached.
 This effectively limited how quickly the unit was allowed to pressurize their system.

 Custom Configuring: a Stainless, IP-rated Dual Valve Pressure Controller